ovh/docs/pages/web/hosting/diagnostic_hack_website_closed/guide.en-ca.md

 - **If OVH has a copy of your website (storage space and database)**:

-Depending on the date you want to revert your site to, OVH may be able to provide you with a backup.
-Refer to our guides to [Restoring your Web Hosting plan’s storage space](../restoring-ftp-filezilla-control-panel/){.external}, [Retrieving the backup of a Web Hosting plan database](https://docs.ovh.com/gb/en/hosting/web_hosting_database_export_guide/){.external}, and [Importing a backup into a Web Hosting plan database](../web_hosting_guide_to_importing_a_mysql_database/){.external} if you require assistance with this process.
+Depending on the date you want to revert your site to, OVHcloud may be able to provide you with a backup.
+Refer to our guides to [Restoring your Web Hosting plan’s storage space](../restoring-ftp-filezilla-control-panel/){.external}, [Retrieving the backup of a Web Hosting plan database](https://docs.ovh.com/ca/en/hosting/web_hosting_database_export_guide/){.external}, and [Importing a backup into a Web Hosting plan database](../web_hosting_guide_to_importing_a_mysql_database/){.external} if you require assistance with this process.
 Also, make sure that (wherever possible) you match the dates of the selected backups.

-- **If neither you or OVH has a copy of your website**:
+- **If neither you or OVHcloud has a copy of your website**:

 In this case, you will have to make the necessary corrections [by manually changing the code of your site](./#23-manually-fix-your-sites-code){.external}.